JiaGengChang/image-analysis-dashboard/README.md

 This windows application is lightweight (100mb), and uses scikit learn algorithms to analyse both optical microscope images (colored) and scanning electron microscope (SEM) images.

 # Roles
-Cao Fan (algorithm developer): wrote the core plotting function (the `.ipynb`) with scikit-learn

-__Me__ (__Jia Geng__, data dashboard developer): developed the user interface of our desktop application with dash/plotly
+Guo-Liang: wrote the original version of the image analysis algorithm Cao Fan: wrote a newer version of the core plotting function (the `.ipynb`) with scikit-learn __Me__ (__Jia Geng__, data dashboard developer): developed the user interface of our desktop application with dash/plotly

-Daniel Martana (mentor developer): guided and provided Jia Geng with the dash/plotly template, presenter
+Daniel: guided and provided Jia Geng with the dash/plotly template, presenter

-Claire Tang (data provider): provided us with imaging samples
+Claire: collected imaging samples and relayed it to us developers

-Johan Basuki: team lead
+Johan: team lead

 # Demo 1: Analysis of optical microscope images
 ![](https://github.com/JiaGengChang/microimage/blob/main/micro-image-optical-demo.gif)